hraberg/deuce/README.md

 ### Building

-`lein uberjar` will bundle together deuce, Clojure and the Emacs Lisp from GNU Emacs into an executable jar (which currently cannot do anything).
+`lein uberjar` will bundle together Deuce, Clojure and the Emacs Lisp from GNU Emacs into an executable jar (which currently cannot do anything).

 ### The Road Map